 - The old directories such as Kelly and Barrett are mines of useful information.
 They often have dates when churches etc. were founded and other information specific to a particular town.

 Before uploading your pages to the web please check all links.
 If you choose to run a link checker, either on your own computer, or using a service available on the internet, there is further advice available on which products and services are available on the maintenance software page.

-If you have any links between pages, say from a county page to a parish page, it is better to use relative links where possible:
+If you have any links between pages, say from a county page to a parish page, it is necessary to use relative rather than absolute links:

 For example, if you want to place a link from file "a.html" to another file "b.html" and both files are stored in the same directory, you should use a link of the form:

 Relative links like the first one are shorter, allow you to test your links offline on your own computer and are a great help if web pages ever have to move to another host.

 It is also a good idea to read through your pages carefully before uploading, possibly even reading them out loud to check that they make sense.
 It is easy when typing to miss out a letter, or transpose two letters.
 A quick read through can pick up on that.
 It may also be wise to make careful use of a spell-checker.